GEORGECR0/Draw_A_Schem/README.md

 ```ruby
 http://localhost:3000
 ```
-### 🛠️If done correctly you should see `✅ Local server running at http://localhost:3000` which you can right click and visit the local host port `3000`
+### 🛠️If done correctly you should see `✅ Local server running at http://localhost:3000` in terminal which you can right click and visit the local host port `3000`